Ashton to Tetonia Trail

 Ashton-Tetonia Trail Paving Project Update:

 • We’re excited to share progress on the Ashton-Tetonia Trail Paving Project!
 This multi-phase project will make the trail more accessible, enjoyable, and sustainable for years to come.
-Here’s the updated planned:
+Here’s the updated plan:

 • Paving 5.5 miles of trail, including:

-• 92 miles from Judkins Parking Lot toward Bitch Creek Trestle
+• Judkins Parking Lot toward Bitch Creek Trestle

 • Paving 5 parking areas for improved access